First published March 8th 2020. Last updated April 27th.

 Notes on Live Video Tools:

-- Zoom, Meet, and Webex have temporarily upgraded their free plans for educators.
-There is no advertised end date for Zoom and Webex.
-Meet is currently providing upgrades until the end of September, 2020.
-If you school Zoom account hasn’t already been upgrade, you can apply here to remove the 40 min time limit.
+- Zoom, Meet, and Webex temporarily upgraded their free plans for educators but these offers have now ended for Meet and Webex.
+If your school Zoom account hasn’t already been upgraded, you can apply here to remove the 40 min time limit.

 - Some teachers are also experimenting with live streaming on YouTube.
-For teenagers, it’s a platform they’re already really familiar with and they can comment in real-time.
+For teenagers, it’s a platform they’re often already familiar with and they can comment in real-time.